 When do you write?
 Where do you write?

-Mostly in the early morning (I get up at 5:30 AM) and in my home office, which I am happy to report is sunny and serenaded by wrens, chickadees, mockingbirds, and phoebes.
+Mostly in the early morning and in my home office, which I am happy to report is sunny and serenaded by wrens, chickadees, mockingbirds, and phoebes.
 Its walls are covered with photos of my children and our vacations, plus their artwork.
-So it is very conducive to creative thought, although it is no quiet ivory tower around here.
-While I work the phone rings and emails come about the volunteering I do for their teams or schools and there seem to be endless crises at the stable for the horses.
-I’ve always stopped writing/working at 2 o’clock, so that I can kick into my most important and fulfilling job—Mom—and pick up my children at school and take them to their after-school rehearsals or practices.
-I have written chapters or edited them while sitting in carpool lines or awaiting my children’s events.
-One of the best came to me as I hid in a horse trailer during a thunderstorm.
+So it is very conducive to creative thought, although it was never a quiet ivory tower around here!
+But my training as a journalist makes me able to write whenever and wherever.
+I’ve outlined chapters on plane trips to visit my son at college, have edited pages waiting for his many athletic matches to start, and come up with many an idea while sitting in carpool line.
+One of the best came to me as I hid in a horse trailer during a thunderstorm at one of my daughter’s horse rallies.
 When I’m driving and have a “eureka!” moment, I pick up my cell phone and leave myself a message.

 How long does it take you to write a book?